adbayb/poc-white-label/README.md

 ## Scope

 For the sake of experimentation, a simple white-label product version will be implemented.
-It consists of displaying a welcome page into two brands (arbitrary called `brandA` and `brandB`) with following requirements:
+It consists of displaying a welcome page into two brands (arbitrary called `brand-red` and `brand-blue`) with following requirements:

 - [ ] Shared logic: a common business logic including metadata, content & feature
 - [ ] Brand-specific configuration: UI with logo and button
 - [ ] Brand-specific configuration: metadata with the title tag
 - [ ] Brand-specific configuration: link to a specific page
 - [ ] Brand-specific configuration: feature toggle
+- [ ] SSR friendly

 ## Architecture